chkp-stuartgreen/cloudguard-workshops-2025/Day1-CGNS/azure-vmss-lab.md

 [Expert@cpmgmt:0]save config
 ```

-5. Past the autoprov-cfg command into the Putty session
+5. Paste the autoprov-cfg command into the Putty session
 6. Verify the command successfully communicates to Azure by running the command:

 ```service cme test```